 'Bigger’ as well as ‘better’ will characterise City’s targeted performance in the anticipated Research Excellence Framework 2021 (‘REF2021’).
 The final shape of the REF2021 Units of Assessment is unlikely to be known until 2018 at the earliest but City’s clear aim will be to increase the breadth of its research in, for example:

 Other areas for future research development may include Public Health, Health Services and Primary Care as well as the Units of Assessment that covered the different engineering disciplines in REF2014.
 In addition to new Units of Assessment, City will also be ‘bigger’ in terms of its REF2021 outputs, impact and environment.

 Impact is likely to carry even more significance in REF2021 than it did in the previous exercise.
 This will be measured through impact case studies which will need to be clear, evidenced and auditable.

 The new impact case studies will probably form the major component of the qualitative part of REF2021 according to the latest indications from HEFCE.

 City will demonstrate its increasingly vibrant research environment through the number and quality of its PhD students and by continuing to increase Research Grants and Contracts income.

 Schools and Departments

-We have five specialist Schools that contain outstanding academic departments, faculties, divisions and research centres.
+We have six specialist Schools that contain outstanding academic departments, faculties and research centres.